 \subsubsection{Nanospheres}

-As an opposite extreme to the nanocubes with single orientated sides, nanospheres with varying radii were considered.
-These were constructed by cutting material contained in an ideal sphere of a given radius out of the infinitely large fcc cell of Au.
-The DFT calculations were performed up to $r=0.9\uu{nm}$ (152 atoms), while the MD calculations run for spheres up to $r=20.3\uu{nm}$ (2\,094\,177 atoms), see Fig.~\ref{fig:nanospheres}.
-The exact surface area of a nanosphere is ill-defined especially for small nanoparticles.
-(Questions may be asked as: What is the radius?
-And is the surface a sphere, or should it follow atomic steps?)
-We therefore use the cut-off radius, $R$, of unrelaxed nanoparticle to define an approximate spherical surface for evaluation of the surface energy as

-Unlike in the case of nanocubes, the MD surface energy of the nanospheres converges relatively quickly to a constant value of $\approx94\uu{meV/\AA^2}$.
+Nanospheres with all possible facet orientations were considered as an opposite extreme to the nanocubes with only a single orientation of their facets.
+They were constructed by cutting material contained in an ideal sphere of a given radius out of an infinitely large fcc Au crystal.
+The DFT calculations were performed up to $r=0.9\uu{nm}$ (152 atoms), while the MD calculations allowed easily for spheres up to $r=20.3\uu{nm}$ (2\,094\,177 atoms) (Fig.~\ref{fig:nanospheres}).
+In comparison to the case of nanocubes, the surface energy of the nanospheres converges faster to a constant value of $\approx94\uu{meV/\AA^2}$.
 This is a slightly higher value than $\gamma$ of any low-index facet (cnf.~Table~\ref{tab:surface_energy}) reflecting the fact that a spherical surface composes (from the atomistic point of view) of a large number differently orientated facets.
-Places where these facets meet (i.e. edges) are composed of atoms with the same or higher number of broken bonds than atoms in the surrounding planar facets, thus further increasing the surface energy.
+Places where these facets meet (i.e., edges) are composed of atoms with the same or higher number of broken bonds than atoms in the surrounding planar facets, thus, further increasing the surface energy.